 Gold bullion can be used as collateral, and was considered as a solution to back the debts of European nations of Italy and Greece.
-Gold Bullion has been increasingly accepted in the financial markets by brokers, banks and clearing houses.
+Gold Bullion bars have been increasingly accepted in the financial markets by brokers, banks and clearing houses.
 Clearing houses, that sit as the backstop behind international exchanges, have been seeking to beef up their financial ballast amid market volatility by accepting more gold bullion as collateral.
 In October 2011 LCH.Clearnet (about the world’s safest financial counterparty) became the latest clearing house to accept gold bullion as collateral.

 Commitment of traders’ report

 The Commitments of Traders (COT) is a report issued by the Commodity Futures Trading Commission (CFTC) showing the holdings of participants in various futures markets each week.
 The weekly COT report shows the open interest in the futures market; the number of traders that have bought and sold the financial contract in question.
-In the gold market, looking at the COT data can show how many traders want to buy gold bullion or sell gold bullion using the futures market for that contract month.
+In the gold market, looking at the COT data can show how many traders want to buy gold bullion bars or sell gold bullion using the futures market for that contract month.
 Looking at the COT data for gold investment can help investors understand what the large commercial traders are doing, what the net short positions are and what the level of participation in that market it.
 During extended consolidations in the gold price, analysts often look at the COT data to judge when changes on the gold market might happen.
 For an example of analysis of how activity in gold market, as shown by the COT, might affect the gold price try this featured article.

 Financial and legal term.
 The risk that one party in the contractual arrangement will not meet is contractual obligations.
 Counterparty risk exists for both parties in the arrangement.